RRonniecool/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create a script that adds all execute permissions to all subdirectories of the current directories for the owner
+create a script that creates a directory called my_dir with permissions 751 in the working directory